sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_3.md

 - AWS Region: Choose the region nearest to you.

 - **Object Ownership: select ACLs enabled** [this enables us to access the objects through the public URLs].
+In production, we rarely use ACLs anymore.
+We use **Bucket Policies** (a JSON rule for the whole bucket) instead.

 - Next keep the ‘Bucket owner preferred’ as checked [default setting].